Barley or wheat listed in the ingredients of your “gluten free” food or drink?

 The starch, for instance.
 (Such as the deglutenised wheat starch used in some prescription breads.)

-Broken down gluten can be safe, if broken down sufficiently, such as by an enzyme used in brewing a beer ….
+Broken down gluten is considered safe, if broken down sufficiently, such as by an enzyme used in brewing a beer …. although again, this is controversial.

 And a tiny quantity of residual gluten is believed to be safe, if the product contains under 20 parts per million gluten.
 Such as the minuscule leftover that will be in the barley malt flavouring used in pickles or stocks …

 These other or leftover ‘bits’ of gluten-containing cereals still need to be labelled and highlighted, though.